The big data revolution is transforming the business landscape – not least in the form of the benefits, it can deliver for payroll departments.

 The modern business landscape thrives on information – not least in payroll departments, where employees must handle a variety of specialised information to carry out the pay process each month.
 But data is only as useful as your business’ ability to exploit and handle it – which is why the big data revolution is such an interesting proposition for payroll.

 The application of big data in business is growing.
 Recent research revealed that, in 2017, the adoption of big data reached 53% – a dramatic rise from 17% in 2015.
-Big data applications promise to transform payroll, adding efficiency and insight to the process, and helping employers achieve a greater degree of compliance – but, if you’re considering ways to integrate big data into your payroll deployment, it’s worth understanding the benefits before you make the leap.
+Big data applications promise to transform payroll, adding efficiency and insight to the process, and helping employers achieve a greater degree of compliance – but, if you’re considering ways to integrate big data into your payroll deployment and want to avoid common payroll mistakes, it’s worth understanding the benefits before you make the leap.